tosimplicity/anki-preview-slideshow/README.md

 2. Click "Preview" to open preview slideshow window
 3. Click "Slideshow on/off" to check the box and start slideshow

+* If mplayer is not availabe in your anki, you will need to install it.

 ## Instructions:

 1. Check/Uncheck "Slideshow On/Off" to start/stop slideshow